-The Internet, libraries and bookstores may have resources for The responsibility of being the parent of a child with PWS determined, inquisitive grandparents and parents, but keep in mind can be overwhelming at times.
-What you, the grandparent, that PWS research is a continuous process, and is forever changing.
-What was considered fact yesterday, may be outdated today.
-View can do to help may vary based on geographic location, job all information objectively and through an eye of caution.
-Many constraints, physical restrictions, financial issues and other factors. grandparents today are computer literate and enjoy surfing the Web - just remember, not all the information you find online is Some grandparents are able to provide temporary relief by accurate.
+The responsibility of being the parent of a child with PWS can be overwhelming at times.
+What you, the grandparent, can do to help may vary based on geographic location, job constraints, physical restrictions, financial issues and other factors.

-taking their grandchild who has PWS for a few hours or a A quote from a grandparent: "I was collecting information from few days; some grandparents may be in a position to care for the sibling(s) of that grandchild, giving mom and dad the the Internet shortly after my grandchild was diagnosed, and found an article that stated that PWS shortens the life of a child.
-It said many ability to focus time, energy and attention on the child with PWS; some grandparents may have the ability to take all the don't make it to their twentieth birthday!
-Now I know that this is NOT true.
-Many people with PWS live long lives with proper diet and children to give mom and dad a chance to be alone with supervision.
-Be objective!" each other.
+Some grandparents are able to provide temporary relief by taking their grandchild who has PWS for a few hours or a few days; some grandparents may be in a position to care for the sibling(s) of that grandchild, giving mom and dad the ability to focus time, energy and attention on the child with PWS; some grandparents may have the ability to take all the children to give mom and dad a chance to be alone with each other.